-Consistent with 2 CFR § 200.317, states follow the same competitive policies and procedures they use for procurements from their non-Federal funds.
+Consistent with 2 CFR § 200.317, states as defined in 2 CFR § 200.1 follow the same competitive policies and procedures they use for procurements from their non-Federal funds.
+This regulatory coverage will be extended to Tribes effective October 1, 2024 (e.g., the extended coverage will apply to grants awarded to Tribes on or after October 1, 2024).

 EPA’s Best Practice Guide for Procuring Services, Supplies, and Equipment Under EPA Assistance Agreements is available at www.epa.gov/grants/best-practice-guide-procuring-services-supplies-and-equipment-under-epa-assistance-agreements.